Author

 Reply

-New Post Lesson in great game design: Zero the Kamikaze Squirrel.
+Lesson in great game design: Zero the Kamikaze Squirrel.

 Although certainly not the most mainstream titles, Aero the Acrobat has become a houshold name in the world of video games.
 It may not be the most famous series of games, but anyone remotly connected to the gaming scene of ten years ago will at least know of the existance of these games.
 If you haven't played these games, I recommend that you at least mess around with the rom.